jesseburstrom/client/docs/full_description.md

         });
     }

-    // Define activeCount here to use in the 'if' and 'else if' blocks below const activeCount = game.players.filter(p => p?.isActive).length; // Add null check
+    const activeCount = game.players.filter(p => p?.isActive).length; // Add null check

     if (game.isGameFull()) {
-      // const activeCount = game.players.filter(p => p?.isActive).length; // Moved definition up
       if (activeCount === maxPlayers) {
         if (!game.gameStarted) { // Only set and log if it wasn't already started game.gameStarted = true;
           console.log(`🎮 Game ${game.id} started with ${activeCount} active players`);
           // Log an event indicating the game actually started?
 Optional.
           // this.gameLogService.logMove(game.id, { turnNumber: 0, playerIndex: -1, playerId: '', action: 'game_start_full', timestamp: new Date() });

-          // Re-log start to ensure player list is up-to-date in the log console.log(`📝 [GameService] Marking game ${game.id} as started in database`);
+          // Re-log start to ensure player list is up-to-date in the log and mark started console.log(`📝 [GameService] Marking game ${game.id} as started in database`);
-          this.gameLogService.logGameStart(game)
-            .then(() => {
+          this.gameLogService.logGameStart(game) // Updates game log with started status and players .then(() => {
               console.log(`✅ [GameService] Successfully marked game ${game.id} as started in database`);
             })